procurios/CSS/README.md

 ### Don't use IDs

-Not only are IDs inherently non-reusable, they are also vastly more specific than any other selector, and therefore become specificity anomalies.
+Not only are IDs non-reusable, they are also vastly more specific than any other selector, and therefore become specificity anomalies.
+Learn more about using IDs in CSS selectors [here](http://oli.jp/2011/ids/).

 [↑ back to top](#table-of-contents)